Clinic Treatment COPD Pennsylvania

 The American Lung Association recently released their 2015 State of the Air report listing the cities with the cleanest and most polluted air.
 Unfortunately for Pittsburgh, the city once again ranked among those with the most polluted air in the nation.
 With the combination of the pollution in the air, the high prevalence of lung disease in the area and the local steel mills and coal mines, many people believe that occupational lung disease in Pittsburgh is on the rise.
 For those suffering from chronic lung disease, look out for the Lung Institute in Pittsburgh in July of 2015.

 The disease isn’t only in Pittsburgh, though.
 Unfortunately many Pennsylvania residents suffer from chronic obstructive pulmonary disease (COPD).
 When diagnosed with COPD, a person might feel overwhelmed or hopeless because, unfortunately, COPD cannot be cured.
 Things like medications, inhalers and oxygen therapy help lessen the symptoms of COPD.
-There is a relatively new stem cell treatment that has been very effective for many patients.
-The stem cell treatment is a minimally invasive procedure that harnesses the body’s own healing properties.
-The Lung Institute specializes in treating patients with debilitating lung disease with stem cell therapy.
+There is a relatively new cellular therapy that has been very effective for many patients.
+The cellular therapy is a minimally invasive procedure that harnesses the body’s own healing properties.
+The Lung Institute specializes in treating patients with debilitating lung disease with cellular therapy.

-At least 70 percent of Lung Institute patients have reported a better quality of life after undergoing stem cell therapy for COPD.
 For many who suffer from COPD in Pennsylvania, the Lung Institute might be the answer.
-If you or a loved one suffers from a lung disease like COPD, contact one of our patient coordinators today at (800) 729-3065 to see if you qualify.
+If you or a loved one suffers from a lung disease like COPD, contact one of our patient coordinators today at 888-745-6697 to see if you qualify.